Conflux-Chain/conflux-doc/docs/get_started.md

-## Using Conflux Web Wallet
+## Creating a wallet

-You can access [Conflux web wallet](https://wallet.confluxscan.io) and create a new wallet by clicking "New Wallet" button that provides you a seed phrase (used to restore your wallet if you close it) and a password (used to unlock your wallet if you lock it when you leave your computer).
+You can use [Conflux Portal](https://portal.conflux-chain.org) to create a wallet.
+It will provide you a seed phrase
+(used to restore your wallet if you close it) and a password (used to unlock your wallet if you lock it when you leave your computer).
 Once a wallet is created, you can then manage your account addresses, send transactions, and deploy smart contract.

 In order to issue on-chain operations, you will need Conflux tokens.
-You can periodically (1 Conflux token per hour) get Conflux tokens from a faucet account.
+On the testnet, you can periodically (100 CFX token per hour) get CFX tokens from a faucet account.
-A pop-up box will appear to inform you to get the tokens.
+You can use the faucet through Conflux Portal by clicking on "Deposit".

-For developers to build smart contract, you can use [remix](https://remix.ethereum.org) to write and compile your contract to generate bytecode which you can then copy-paste to "Contract" page of the wallet that is triggered by action "Contract".
+For developing smart contracts, you can use [Conflux Studio](https://github.com/ObsidianLabs/ConfluxStudio) to write, compile, and deploy your contract.